freerange/site/soups/weeknotes/week-286.snip.markdown

 ## Show and Tell

-Wednesday evening saw us host our third show and tell event (previously in weeks [274][] and [282][]).
+Wednesday evening saw us host our third _Show and Tell_ event (previously in weeks [274][] and [282][]).
 Six of us gathered around the projector, four of us talked about something we'd worked on and everyone contributed to the discussion.

 I spoke about something I cobbled together to visualise my Barclays Cycle Hire use on a Google Map.
 It's gimmicky more than useful but it was a pretty fun little exercise to see how much I could get done with Google Drive and limited programming.